LIFTing the Community

 Retired Catskinner Chairs Find New Life As Works of Art with LIFTing the Community

-An exciting new arts initiative, LIFTing the Community, is “secretly” underway at the Whistler Conference Centre.
-Over several weeks, local artists will transform 15 retired Catskinner ski lift chairs into works of art, reflecting the theme of belonging as perceived by 15 community groups that actively contribute to community life.
+The first stage of an exciting new arts initiative, LIFTing the Community, has been completed!
+Over the past several weeks, local artists have transformed 15 retired Catskinner ski lift chairs into works of art, reflecting the theme of belonging as perceived by 15 community groups that actively contribute to community life.

 With support from Vail Resort’s Epic Promise fund, in partnership with Tourism Whistler and the Whistler Blackcomb Foundation, Arts Whistler has paired some of the Sea to Sky’s most exciting artists with 15 community groups to reimagine trusty old Catskinner lift chairs into compelling works of art.
-Tourism Whistler has provided space for the artists to work in the Whistler Conference Centre throughout February and March.
-It was hoped that the public could visit the artists in progress but that’s not possible due to current provincial health orders, so… cue the video.
+Tourism Whistler recently provided space for the artists to work in the Whistler Conference Centre.

-Video updates from the artists’ creation phase will be shared in February and March and the story behind each chair will be shared by video weekly, May through August.
-All completed chairs will be on display throughout the summer in Whistler Village, for people to explore, experience and discover their own spirit of belonging.
+Video and photo updates from the artists’ creation phase can be seen here, and the story behind each chair will be shared by weekly videos running July through August.
+The reimagined chairs will be on display throughout the summer in Whistler Village for people to explore, experience and discover their own spirit of belonging.
 Chairs will be auctioned off in late August with the funds going to the community organizations to support their programs that support community belonging and wellbeing.

 Participating artists and groups: